Here’s our guide to corrugated metal fence pros and cons including different types, cost and DIY design ideas.

 Flimsy.
 A corrugated metal privacy fence is generally durable and can withstand extreme weather conditions, but if installed with a poor framing design, it can get knocked out by strong winds.

 Potential of Rusting.
-Like any metal material, corrugated metal sheets can rust and corrode over time if unattended so you’ll need to repaint and recoat for the worn-off coatings.
+Like any metal material, corrugated metal sheets can rust and corrode over time if unattended, so you’ll need to repaint and recoat for the worn-off coatings.

-Corrugated Metal Fence Cost
+Corrugated Panel Fence Cost

 With that being said, it’s best to budget $4 to $8+ per foot while factoring in labor costs.

-Corrugated Metal Fence Ideas
+Corrugated Steel Fence Ideas

 Here are some of the best corrugated metal fence ideas for the home.